lulav/LRS_Documentation/docs_tutorials/getting_started/getting_started.md

 ### Set up SSH

-This process only needs to be performed once per computer, and can be performed either using the CITROS website or using CITROS CLI
+This process only needs to be performed once per machine, and can be performed either using the CITROS website or using CITROS CLI
 <Tabs>
 <TabItem value="citros_cli" label="SSH Setup with CITROS CLI">